lanceyyyy/expense-tracker-test/README.md

 - Allow users to download their expenses as a CSV or JSON file.
 - Implement an import feature to load expenses from a file.

+# Submission Explanation

+When developing the expense tracker app, I made several key choices to ensure usability, simplicity, and efficiency.

+#### Tech Stack – Next.js

+I chose Next.js primarily for its React-based framework, making it easier to structure the app.
+Since this is a client-side application, I did not use server-side rendering (SSR) or API routes.
+Instead, I handled all data storage using localStorage, allowing users to persist their expenses without requiring a backend.
+This approach keeps the app lightweight and accessible without additional infrastructure.

+#### Data Storage – localStorage

+I used localStorage to store expense data directly in the user's browser.
+This eliminates the need for a database and provides a simple way to persist data across sessions.
+While this method works well for a expense tracker, it does have limitations, such as no automatic syncing across devices.

+#### Data Visualization – Recharts

+For the graph, I chose Recharts because it integrates well with React and provides an easy way to display expense trends visually.
+This helps users analyze their spending habits in an intuitive format.

+#### Table Management – TanStack Table

+I used TanStack Table to create an interactive and efficient expense table.
+It supports sorting, filtering, and pagination, making it easier for users to navigate their expenses effectively.

+#### UI/UX & Design Challenges

+One of the biggest challenges I faced was designing the interface and selecting a color palette.
+I wanted the app to feel modern, clean, and readable, but choosing the right colors took time.
+I experimented with multiple color schemes to balance aesthetics and usability, ensuring good contrast for readability and a visually appealing layout.

+### How the Solution Meets the Objective

+1. Providing an intuitive form for users to add expenses.

+2. Offering a structured table for managing and viewing expenses.

+3. Using a graph to visually represent expenses.

+4. Implementing localStorage to persist data without a backend.

+5. Designing a simple and user-friendly UI to enhance usability.

+6. By leveraging Next.js for UI structure, localStorage for data persistence, Recharts for visualization, and TanStack Table for data management, the app is an efficient, lightweight, and user-friendly solution for tracking expenses.